sabri-zaki/Termux-sudo/README.md

 **Note**

 termux-sudo was originally hosted on GitHub.
-Due to the fact that Microsoft is purchasing GitHub, I have decided to move it here.
+Due to the fact that Termux sudo was deleted from Github i decide to upload it for the public use **Requirements**

-**Requirements**

 Rooted phone with su binary